-The information displayed in this system, particularly the network status maps, is highly confidential and contains competitively sensitive information belonging to AT&T. For these reasons, every time a user logs in, they are asked to agree to use the provided information only for the purpose of assisting first responders in the performance of their official duties.
+The information displayed in this system, particularly the network status maps, is highly confidential and contains competitively sensitive information belonging to AT&T. For these reasons, every time users log in, they are asked to agree to use the provided information only for the purpose of assisting first responders in the performance of their official duties.

-FirstNet Central administrators are designated for each agency, and can create additional user accounts with various roles/permissions.
-Some roles are administrative (general account management, bill paying, ordering equipment, etc.) and other roles include access to FirstNet Central operational resources such as the Advanced Network Status Tool, Uplift Request Tool, and Deployable Request Tool.
+FirstNet Central serves two core user groups: administrative and operational.
+A FirstNet Central Administrator is designated for each agency, after which the Administrator can create additional user accounts with various roles and permissions.
+Some users are administrative (general account management, bill paying, ordering equipment, etc.).
+Other roles include access to FirstNet Central's operational resources, such as the Advanced Network Status Tool, Uplift Request Tool, and Deployable Request Tool.